i170071MubeenKhan/desktop-based-chat-application/README.md

 client-server application.**

 **The application is created in Java language using the following:**
-* Java Swing - for UI implementation
+* JavaFX - for UI implementation
 * Socket Programming - for communicating purpose
 * File Handling - for storing messages in case of offline receiver